isaibrahim1/Quiz-Game/README.md

 ## 6. Credits <a name="credits"></a>
 ### 6.1.
 Code Used <a name="code-used"></a>
 ### 6.2.
 Content <a name="content"></a>
+All questions and text for my site were from gemini.

 ### 6.3.
 Media <a name="media"></a>
 ### 6.4.
 Acknowledgments <a name="acknowledgments"></a>
+I would like to acknowledge the following people:
+Jubril - My Code Institute Mentor
+The Code Institute Slack channel Peer Code Review - Thank you to everyone who took the time to play the quiz and look over the code.